 What is Aspergillus Mold?

 Aspergillus mold is a common type of mold found both indoors and outdoors.
-It was first discovered and cataloged in 1729 by Italian biologist (and Priest) Pier Antonio Micheli.
-Outside it is most often found in compost, plants, trees, grain crops, and decaying leaves.
+It was first discovered and cataloged 1729 by Italian biologist (and Priest) Pier Antonio Micheli.
+It is often found in compost, plants, trees, grain crops, and decaying leaves.
 Aspergillus does not speak to a single type of mold as it covers a genus that spans several hundred different mold species.
-However, it can be said that there are three main species that are best known.
+However, it can be said that three main species are best known.

 Species of Aspergillus Mold